Lucas Grabeel: 2009–present: Switched at Birth and other projects

 Early in 2009, Grabeel was voted Most Likely to Do Big Things in 2009 by MTV and had an exclusive interview with them.
 He mentions the release of another music video for his track Get Your Ass On.
-He also mentioned his latest movie project, The Legend of the Dancing Ninja, where he played the lead Tokyo Jones alongside David Hasselhoff.
-In May 2009 he portrayed the role on stage of Matt in the Harvey Schmidt and Tom Jones musical, The Fantasticks with Eric McCormack and Harry Groener at UCLA's Freud Playhouse.
+He also mentioned his latest film project, Dancing Ninja, where he played the lead Tokyo Jones alongside David Hasselhoff.
+In May 2009, he portrayed the role on stage of Matt in the Harvey Schmidt and Tom Jones musical, The Fantasticks with Eric McCormack and Harry Groener at UCLA's Freud Playhouse.
 Grabeel also sings in the iTunes show I Kissed a Vampire, in which, he stars.
 In early 2009, he appeared at the Southland Theatre Artists Goodwill Event (S.T.A.G.E.), an AIDS charity event, in Beverly Hills performing George and Ira Gershwin's "I Can't Be Bothered Now".
 He also recorded and released a new track titled '135n8' in early 2014 with the music video being uploaded to his YouTube account.

-In 2011 he appeared in the 10th season of Smallville as Alexander Luthor / Connor Kent, a hybrid clone with Lex Luthor and Clark Kent's DNA.
-In 2007, he filmed the movie, The Adventures of Food Boy with Brittany Curran, as the lead, Ezra Chase.
-Since the summer of 2011, Grabeel has been starring in the ABC Family drama Switched at Birth, in which he plays the brother of one of the two girls that were mistakenly switched at birth in the hospital.
+In 2011, Grabeel appeared in the tenth season of Smallville as young Lex Luthor as well as Conner Kent, a hybrid clone of Luthor and Clark Kent.
+In 2007, he filmed the film The Adventures of Food Boy with Brittany Curran, as the lead, Ezra Chase.
+From 2011 to 2017, Grabeel starred in the ABC Family drama Switched at Birth, in which he played the brother of one of the two girls that were mistakenly switched at birth in the hospital.
 In March 2012, I Kissed A Vampire was released in the US, where Lucas stars alongside Drew Seeley and Adrian Slade.
 In January 2014 he provided his first-ever voice over role for an animated series, Deputy Peck on Sheriff Callie's Wild West.
 He has also played the character of Gustav in Dragons: Defenders of Berk.
 In 2019, Grabeel appeared in High School Musical: The Musical: The Series as himself.